A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 “I know why you’re here,” she says apathetically, “you’ve come to judge me.
 Fine, ask your questions.
 Make your verdict.”

 “Why not?
-My predecessor believed it was these panes of glass—” she says, kicking a stack of stained glass depicting the movement of stars—”why is it so absurd to claim it is the bat?”
+My predecessor believed it was these panes of glass—” she says.
+She kicks a stack of stained glass, each one depicts the movement of stars across the sky—”why is it so absurd to claim it is the Bat?”

 The Company is quiet.

-“It doesn’t matter what I believe,” the Barbed Knight says, looking out from her tower upon the commoners celebrating in the taverns and in the streets below, “if they are doomed, let them die fighting.
+“It doesn’t matter what I believe,” the Barbed Knight says.
+She looks out from her tower upon the commoners celebrating in the taverns and in the streets below.
+“If they are doomed, let them die fighting.
 Happy.”

 “I say we demand her help with the Axebearer,” the Ring Knight suggests, “she created this whole situation.
 That seems just.”